-At first glance, water seems like the perfect superhero molecule.
-The molecule’s properties are quite special.
+Water is the superhero molecule.
+The molecule’s properties are quite special, making it essential for life on earth and probably elsewhere.
 Fairly resistant to temperature changes, large bodies of water slowly absorb or release heat to the atmosphere and nearby coast.
 During photosynthesis, water can lose electrons to excited chlorophyll molecules, creating oxygen for respiration and acidic ions that set up a potential difference invested in storing energy.
-It is a remarkable solvent, dissolving important ions, proteins and sugar molecules
+It is a remarkable solvent, dissolving important ions, proteins and sugar molecules.

-But it’s not always helpful or innocuous.
-It can kill or cause brain damage by filling lungs.
+Physically, it’s not always helpful or innocuous.
+No homeowner wants it leaking through roofs or pipes or it will invite rot.
+Water can also kill or cause brain damage by filling lungs.
 Its undiscriminating abilities as a solvent allow toxins to tag along on its way to drinking sources and bodily fluids.
-Other pure substances that fall into water’s category include iron, nitrogen, oxygen, sodium chloride and phosphates.
+But none of those issues are the result of water’s own chemical properties.

-2. Neither Good nor Bad Substances: Depends On Which Life Form’s Point of View
+3. Neither Good nor Bad Substances: Depends On the Life Form’s Point of View

-The tough matrix consisting of lignin and cellulose, commonly known as wood, is useless to a starving man, wonderful to a builder, and of course a highly supportive material for the living tree.
+Oxygen in diluted form is essential to all aerobic organisms, allowing them to extract energy from food, but to anaerobes, it’s a poison.
+Another example is the tough matrix consisting of lignin and cellulose, commonly known as wood, which is useless to a starving man, wonderful to a builder, and of course a highly supportive material for any living tree.
 Aside from the main constituents of wood, there are also aromatic compounds that offer additional protection from insects.
 But some of these compounds, at least in cases of excessive occupational exposure to hardwood dust (more than 8-hour time-weighted average 5 mg/m3 ), nasal cancer could result.

 The classic example of nitroglycerin reveals how the impact of some molecules is the result of individual choices.
 In small quantities it can be used as a vasodilator to treat angina.
 It can be an ingredient of dynamite, which in turn can be used to either build roads or to wreak havoc.
 In nitroglycerin’s category are many drugs which, regardless of legal status, when used appropriately, lead to favorable outcomes.
 When indigenous South Americans chew on coca leaves, the small amount of cocaine present helps them adapt to higher altitudes.
 It can also be used as an anesthetic in nose, throat and oral cavity surgery.